Will I Pay Tax On My Home Sale?

 Who Qualifies for Tax-free Gains When They Sell Their Home?

-To qualify for the capital gain tax exclusion on your home sale, you must meet the following IRS requirements.
+You must meet the following IRS requirements to qualify for the capital gain tax exclusion on your home sale:

 How Are Gains or Losses Calculated?

-What If You Haven't Owned and Lived in the Home for at Least Two Years?
+If You Haven't Owned and Lived in the Home Long Enough

-If you’ve owned the home less than one year, any gain over the excludable amount is taxed at a rate that will be the same as your ordinary income tax rate.
-If you’ve owned the home longer than one year, the capital gains tax rate will apply, which will likely be lower than your ordinary income tax rate.
+If you owned the home for one year or less, any gain over the excludable amount is taxed at a rate that will be the same as your ordinary income tax rate.
+This would be a short-term capital gain.
+For example, you would pay a 24% rate if your uppermost dollar of income reached this tax bracket.